A new platform for documentation and tutorials is launching soon.

 Important: The account you use for connecting Terraform Cloud must have admin access to any shared repositories of Terraform configurations, since creating webhooks requires admin permissions.

 Go to the "SSH keys" page.
-You can click the profile icon in the upper right corner, choose "Manage account," then click "SSH keys" in the sidebar navigation, or you can go directly to
+You can click the profile icon, choose "Manage account".
+Click "SSH keys" or you can go directly to

 https://<BITBUCKET INSTANCE HOSTNAME>/plugins/servlet/ssh/account/keys.